codeallthethingz/selenium-maven-plugin/README.md

 This project builds upon the work of http://code.google.com/p/selenium4j

 Selenium4j is ant based, and we wanted a maven based approach to running our selenium tests.
+Currently this is only tested on windows. (and in fact we use a specific windows tool - pskill - so we guarantee it won't work correctly on linux (fork away ;))

 We use selenium IDE to record our tests.
 We then saved the test cases into our project in the following fashion: (Note: currently the code from selenium4j only suports one level, so